Installation

 cd pie

-# Default features: embedded portable driver plus always-linked dummy.
+# Default features: embedded portable driver plus the always-linked dummy.

 cargo install --path server